arduino/docs-content/content/software/plc-ide/tutorials/can-setup/content.md

 Structure of a CAN network:
 * **Main device:** Main controller or orchestrator of the communication.
 It interacts with the rest of the devices on the network, sending and receiving data from them.
 It usually is a controller device like the Portenta Machine control.
 * **Node or ECU (Electronic Control Unit):** Devices capable of interacting on the data bus.
-Although every device on the network can listen to the data that is being transferred on the bus each device has an unique number (ID) to communicate with that is included in every message, ignoring the messages that do not match their ID.
+Although every device on the network can listen to the data that is being transferred on the bus each device has a unique number (ID) to communicate with that is included in every message, ignoring the messages that do not match their ID.
 However, all the nodes have access to the messages of the network, being possible for a node to read and use the data from another node if necessary.

 CAN has built-in error detection so the application can handle its own errors in case of data loss (like CRC).